embiimob/Sup/README.md

 - this experiment uses mazacoin their latest official release has been included in the deployment https://github.com/mazacoin/maza

-- this experiment includes the most recent ipfs Kubo command line tool found here https://dist.ipfs.tech/kubo/v0.18.1/kubo_v0.18.1_windows-amd64.zip
+- this experiment uses the most recent ipfs kubo command line tool found here https://dist.ipfs.tech/kubo/v0.18.1/kubo_v0.18.1_windows-amd64.zip

 - see the example transaction JSON files https://github.com/embiimob/Sup/tree/master/P2FK/samples to begin experimenting with the entry and trading of your own Sup!? objects